On this page:

 We hope you get a lot out of it, but at the very least it is a chance to meet people solving real-world problems at various levels (military, the private sector, non-profit, academia, medical sciences, data sciences) and to learn those skills in an interactive, team-based environment.
 We hope you also make some connections, expand your resume, and maybe even network career or internship opportunities.
 Although we cannot promise this every event, we feel that some teams may actually identify solutions that they wish to pursue beyond the event itself, perhaps in subsequent entrepreneurial pitch competitions or even in the development of a solution with intellectual property potential.
 In other words, this event might just be a beginning.

 That will have to remain a secret until the pitch competition.
 We hope that the winners will consider the process “worth it."

 I am a graduate student: Can I participate?

 YES!
 We have decided to open the event to both undergraduate and graduate students.
 Note that we will work to ensure that student groups include a mix of undergraduates and graduate students so that the event is fair to all, but the diversity of the student population provides a richer experience for all involved.

-The primary sponsors for this event are Drs.Thomas D. and Jacquelyn Reed and it will be hosted by the College of Science and Mathematics.
+The primary sponsor for this event is UES and it will be hosted by the College of Science and Mathematics

 This series of weekend-long events will allow students from CoSM and other disciplines across campus with interests in research, innovation, and entrepreneurship to work in teams to address technologically-demanding, market-driven problems proposed by one or more collaborators from the private sector or government agencies.
 These “innovation sessions” will culminate with teams making group presentations on their solutions and event moderators selecting winning ideas.
 Winning team members will receive a prize and, in some cases, enhanced access to opportunities to work with the external companies or agencies on future research internships or on pushing their ideas toward fruition.